 The media did everything it could to bury and mitigate the story.
 No one tried holding Smollett truly accountable in the major outlets.

-The case took a very unexpected turn in February 2019, when investigators discovered a fuzzy video of two black guys strolling near the supposed crime scene, which prompted them to suspect the star himself, according to the Chicago Tribune.
+The case took a very unexpected turn in February 2019 when investigators discovered a fuzzy video of two black guys strolling near the supposed crime scene.
+According to the Chicago Tribune, this prompted them to suspect the star himself.

 A Cook County, Illinois, grand jury on February 20etermined that there was probable cause to believe that Smollett staged the attack.
 Before being written off of Empire, Smollet was arrested and charged with felony disorderly conduct.

 After deceiving cops about the alleged bias crime, Smollett was also charged with additional felonies and convicted.

 We learned Kim Foxx led the charge, even when she knew Smollett was perjuring himself.
 Here, the message was political.
 If you’re white and support Trump, you are a racist homophobe.

 “This is the recipe for a race riot and conducts unbecoming a patriotic American,” says Robert Hammond, a pastor in Santa Ana.

 But Laquifa Mustafa, a single mom from Compton, CA, says all police are “liars,” guided by a systemic racist past.
 So “it doesn’t matter what Smollett did or said because his skin color and sexual status make him a permanent victim.”